Namyalg/finance-aggregator/PersonalLoan.md

 - `EMI` : The EMI payable by user according to the input parameters is calculated.
 The minimum interest offered by the agency is taken as the default value for rate of interest.

 ### Data and Algorithms
+#### Schema
-- The data about agencies and personal loan parameters offered have been extracted from various webistes.
-The data is stored interest rates, processing fees, borrow amount allowed, etc as a separate recrd for each agency
+The data about agencies and personal loan parameters offered have been extracted from various websites.
+The schema contains the following fields:
+- `Bank/Agency offering the loan`
+- `Interest Rate`: usually a range
+- `Processing Fees`: usually a percentage of loan amount with an upper bound
+- `Borrowing limits`: an upper bound on the loan amount
+- `Term of loan`

+#### Algorithm
-- Based on the input paramters and/or filter options chosen, the algorithm is applied.
+Based on the input paramters and/or filter options chosen, the algorithm is applied.
 Following algorithms exist :
   - `EMI Calculation`:  For each viable home loan provider based on user inputs (requirements), effective EMI is calculated and displayed

   - `Filter based on agency` : User may opt to see results of private/public loan agencies

   - `Sort based on EMI` : The results are sorted in increasing order of EMI payable if the option is selected by the user

  The Schema model is present at `models/PersonalLoan.js`